whalebone/wb-docs/en/data_analysis.rst

 .. tip:: Filtering operators are placed statically to the URL address.
 Therefore, you can create your set of
 	Filters in advance (such as view on individual IPs) and to use them when necessary.
-Afterwards, you can place them to your CRM for the specific user’s account and to access the filtered view immediately.
+Afterwards, you can place them to your CRM for the specific user's account and to access the filtered view immediately.
 It will help saving your time when customer asks for the support as you can immediately open their details.